shahbazh001/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: To identify and deliver software product according to business/ user requirements/ expectations.
+about: To identify and deliver software solutions according to business/ user requirements/ expectations.
 title: ''
 labels: ''